oneapi-src/level-zero-spec/include/core/INTRO.md

     + "05" = both device 0 and device 1 are reported, however each only has one sub-device reported as sub-device 0

 # <a name="tls">Tools</a>
-Level-Zero APIs specific for supporting 3rd-party tools are seperated from "Core" into "Tools" APIs.
+Level-Zero APIs specific for supporting 3rd-party tools are separated from "Core" into "Tools" APIs.

-The following diagram illustrates the hierachy of "Core" versus "Tool" APIs:
+The following diagram illustrates the hierarchy of "Core" versus "Tool" APIs:
 ![Tool](../images/intro_tools.png?raw=true)
 @image latex intro_tools.png